lammps/lammps/doc/src/Modify_requirements.rst

 necessity to be more discriminating with new contributions while also working at the same time to improve the existing code.

-The following requirements and recommendations are provided to help maintaining or improving that status.
-It is indicated which requirements are strict, and which represent a preference and thus are negotiable or optional.
-Please feel free to contact the LAMMPS core developers in case you need additional explanations or clarifications or in case you need assistance in realizing the (strict) requirements for your contributions.
+The following requirements and recommendations are provided as a guide to maintain or improve that status.
+It is indicated which individual requirements are strict, and which represent a preference and thus are negotiable or optional.
+Please feel free to contact the LAMMPS core developers in case you need additional explanations or clarifications, or in case you need assistance in realizing the (strict) requirements for your contributions.
 Requirements include:

 * :ref:`Licensing requirements <ReqLicense>` (strict)
 * :ref:`Integration testing <ReqIntegrationTesting>` (strict)
 * :ref:`Documentation <ReqDocumentation>` (strict)